 Pingdom, a SolarWinds® product, is a popular tool for uptime checks, synthetic monitoring, and RUM.
 As of September 20, 2025, the Digital Experience Monitoring market is valued at $3.55B with a 17.08% CAGR, reflecting growing demand for user-experience monitoring.

-CubeAPM is the best Pingdom alternative, offering MELT observability with RUM and synthetics, OpenTelemetry support, smart sampling, self-hosting, compliance readiness, and 60–80% lower costs.
+CubeAPM is the best Pingdom alternative, offering full-stack observability with RUM and synthetics, OpenTelemetry support, smart sampling, self-hosting, and a rich set of features.
+In this article, we’ll explore the top Pingdom alternatives for your needs.

 - CubeAPM